^^ Back to top

-- a number of cysts that develop around the edge of the ovaries (polycystic ovaries)
+- cysts that develop in your ovaries (polycystic ovaries)

-- having high levels of "male hormones" called androgens in your body
+- high levels of "male hormones" called androgens in your body

-Polycystic ovaries contain a large number of harmless cysts up to 8mm in size.
+Polycystic ovaries contain a large number of harmless cysts up to 8mm (approximately 0.3in) in size.
 The cysts are under-developed sacs in which eggs develop.
-Often in PCOS, these sacs are unable to release an egg, meaning ovulation doesn't take place.
+In PCOS, these sacs are often unable to release an egg, which means that ovulation doesn't take place.

-It's estimated that about 1 in every 5 women in the UK has polycystic ovaries, but more than half of these have no symptoms.
+It's estimated that about one in every five women in the UK has polycystic ovaries, but more than half of these have no symptoms.

 Symptoms of PCOS usually become apparent during your late teens or early twenties.
 They can include: